-In the Canary Islands there's a good chance that your traditional meals will come with a side of mojo-- different local sauces that people pair with everything from meat to fish to potatoes.
-While the most famous mojo sauce is the red and slightly spicy mojo picón, the mojo verde (green mojo) definitely gives it a run for its money.
+In the Canary Islands there's a good chance that your traditional meals will come with a side of mojo: different local sauces that people pair with everything from meat to fish to potatoes.
+While the most famous mojo sauce is the red and slightly spicy mojo picón, mojo verde (green mojo) definitely gives it a run for its money!

 Made with cilantro, parsley, green peppers and garlic, this delicious Canarian sauce is the perfect condiment for grilled fish or roasted potatoes like the famous Canarian papas arrugadas.